Below is a list of diabetes-related terms and their definitions. Use the letter groupings to jump to words beginning with those letters.

 1. One of the three main nutrients in food.
 Foods that provide protein include meat, poultry, fish, cheese, milk, dairy products, eggs, and dried beans.
 2. Proteins are also used in the body for cell structure, hormones such as insulin, and other functions.

-the presence of protein in the urine, indicating that the kidneys are not working properly.
+The presence of protein in the urine, indicating that the kidneys are not working properly.

-rebound hyperglycemia (HY-per-gly-SEE-mee-ah)
+Rebound hyperglycemia (HY-per-gly-SEE-mee-ah)

-a swing to a high level of glucose in the blood after a low level.
+A swing to a high level of glucose in the blood after a low level.
 See Somogyi effect.

 Recognized Diabetes Education Programs

-diabetes self-management education programs that are approved by the American Diabetes Association.
+Siabetes self-management education programs that are approved by the American Diabetes Association.

-having to do with the kidneys.
+Having to do with the kidneys.
 A renal disease is a disease of the kidneys.
 Renal failure means the kidneys have stopped working.

-renal threshold of glucose (THRESH-hold)
+Renal threshold of glucose (THRESH-hold)

-the light-sensitive layer of tissue that lines the back of the eye.
+The light-sensitive layer of tissue that lines the back of the eye.